saifeemustafaq/hackerrankproblemsolving/README.md

-# hackerrankproblemsolving
+> # hackerrankproblemsolving
-some codes that I solved of the Problem Solving Module of HackerRank
+Some codes that I solved of the Problem Solving Module of HackerRank Solutions in all the files clear all the test cases.